DSPN/azure-resource-manager-dse/multistep/Readme.md

 Run the below command to deploy:
 ```
-azure group deployment create -f template-nodes.json -e parameters-nodes.json mock
+az group deployment create \
-info:    Executing command group deployment create
+--resource-group mock \
-info:    Supply values for the following parameters
+--template-file template-nodes.json \
-opsCenterIP:  10.0.0.4
+--parameters @parameters-nodes.json \
-namespace:  dc0
+--verbose
 ```
-Here we can see there are 3 parameters not in the parameter file, so the CLI prompts for input
+There are 2 parameters in the parameter file that may be non-obvious:
   - `opsCenterIP`:  can be either the private or public ip of the OpsCenter VM
   - `namespace`:  **important** this parameter serves as both the name of the datacenter the nodes belong to *and* a prefix for the names of node VM's.
 Because it is used as a prefix this can only contain lowercase letters and numbers, no symbols.